wn9237/rest_spec/markdowns/resources/approle.md

 # appRole resource type

 Represents an application role that may be requested by a client application calling another application or that may be used to assign an application to users or groups in a specified application role.
 The **appRoles** property of the [ServicePrincipal] entity and of the [Application] entity is a collection of **AppRole**.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",